 What Does Disrespectful Behavior Include?

 When this continues for some time, the teen concludes that nobody understands them.
-So they start showing disrespectful behavior.
+Here, you have a bit of a clue as to why my son is so naughty.
+They will start showing disrespectful behavior.

 Disrespectful behavior might include: